febael/ewallet-2/README.md

-# Revolut Task
+# Simple Wallet Back-end Implementation Using Lmax Disruptor And In-memory Data Stores
 Handle money transfers between managed accounts with the most efficient and coherent way.
 Integrate clients with a REST api.
-Requirements are explained [here](doc/requirements.pdf).

-## My Requirements Analysis
+## Requirements Analysis
 * Used Kotlin
 * Prepared a priority based TODO plan with initial estimates.
 You can find it [here](TODO.md)
 * Made use of these frameworks/libraries/tools :